rjseymour66/rjseymour66.github.io/content/en/docs/web-dev/refactoring-ui/_index.md

 ## Color

+> You can't rely on color alone.
+If color indicates a state, figure out a way to indicate the state with color and maybe an icon.
+Colorblind people cannot understand states if they are indicated with color only.
+>
+> If you are using colors to show a difference (ex. pie chart), try using lighter and darker shades (contrast) of the same color to indicate the difference.
+People with colorblindness can tell the difference in contrast rather than color.

 Use HSL.
 The browser only understands HSL.
 - HSB is common in design software
 - Hex and RGB